oracle/graal/truffle/docs/T-Trace.md

 All GraalVM languages and technologies are designed with support for *T-Tracing* in mind.
 Apply the **T-Trace** insights to scripts running in *node.js* or *Ruby on Rails* or your *Python* big data computation pipeline.
-All of that is possible and ready for your exploration.
+All of that is possible and ready to be explored.

-GraalVM provides a unified set of prepared high performance **T-Trace** insights at your convenice.
+GraalVM comes with a unified set of prepackaged high performance **T-Trace** insights at your convenice.
 In addition to that one can easily create own **T-Trace** insights in a language of one's choice.
-The insights are well crafted code that, when enabled, are automatically spread around codebase of one's application and applied at critical tracing pointcuts.
+The insights are well crafted code that, when enabled, gets automatically spread around the codebase of one's application and applied at critical tracing pointcuts.
-They are smoothly blended into bussiness code of the application enriching the core functionality with additional cross cutting concerns.
+The code is smoothly blended into bussiness code of the application enriching the core functionality with additional cross cutting concerns (for example security).

-## Excellent for research
+## Excellent for Research

 While existing GraalVM **T-Trace** insights scripts are primarily targeted towards ease of use in microservices area, the functionality of **T-Trace**